SpeechClub/ETEH/example/asr/README.md

 `run_asr_pipeline.sh` is the pipeline of building and testing a Standard CTC/attention E2E ASR system, including data & config preparation, training, decoding, and scoring.
 Please use this as a basic recipe example for building a ASR system using ETEH.

-`run_uniformer.sh` is the pipeline of building and testing Uniformer E2E ASR systems, including MTA uniformer and TMTA uniformer [[Cheng, et al., 2022]](https://ieeexplore.ieee.org/document/9739972).
+`run_uniformer.sh` is the pipeline of building and testing Uniformer E2E ASR systems, including MTA uniformer and TMTA uniformer [[Cheng, et al., 2022]](https://ieeexplore.ieee.org/document/9739972).[^1]

+[^1]: When training a Uniformer, you may consider not computing the KL loss between online and offline mode CTC outputs.
+Restricting these two CTC outputs may lead to bad convergence when training on large data or real-world data.
+For details, see `../../eteh/models/e2e_ctc_att/e2e_loss_univ.py`.

 `run_tse_kws.sh` is the pipeline of building and testing a TSE-based KWS system, given a well-trained CTC/attention E2E ASR system.